ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-1-3.md

-Chapter: The Role of the Strategy Paradox
+The Role of the Strategy Paradox
 =========================================

 In the book *The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It*, this chapter explores the role of the strategy paradox in organizational success and failure.
 The strategy paradox refers to the counterintuitive notion that what makes a strategy successful in one context can lead to failure in another.
 Understanding the dynamics of the strategy paradox is essential for effective strategic planning and decision-making.